ORB micropub, 28 Coniscliffe Rd, Darlington DL3, open Wed-Thurs 5pm-10pm; Fri 3pm-10.30pm; Sat 12pm-10.30pm; Sun 3pm-8pm, closed Mon-Tues.

 This is a new kid on the block, as far as real ale in Darlington is concerned.
 A very good range of local brews – mainly sourced from Tyneside and Durham – which change regularly.
 There’s a friendly welcome too behind the bar.
 There’s a comfy seating area at the back and they’re planning to open upstairs too soon.
 Owned by the new micro Orchard Road Brewery – hence the name – the eventual plan is to sell their own beers here too.
 The bar also specialises in malt whiskies.
 It’s a few doors down from the well-established Number Twenty 2, which will keep it on its toes but should also cement this corner of the town as a craft beer oasis.
 DAFTS recommended.

-For real ale fans, Number Twenty 2, 22 Coniscliffe Road takes some beating.
-“22’s” has an excellent selection of beers and wines, with a pub grub and a separate canteen area during the day.
+For real ale fans, Number Twenty 2, 22 Coniscliffe Road is long established and still has a fine selection of beers and wines, with a pub grub and a separate canteen area during the day.
 A past Darlington CAMRA’s pub of the year and town pub of the year.

-Regular featured beers include Hambleton’s Bull Premium, White Boar and a stout, but up to six others change fairly regularly.
+Like old slippers, 22’s is comfortable and reliable – there is a familiar roster of featured beers including Hambleton’s Bull Premium, White Boar and a stout and up to six others change fairly regularly.
 The bar offers 20 bottled British and continental beers (including an alcohol-free range), and no spirits or silly alco-pops.
 No TVs, games machines, music, mobile phones are politely requested to be on “silent”).
 Despite or perhaps because of the restrictions, this is a relaxed place for beer and conversation.
 The pub is 20 minutes walk from the ground or five minutes by taxi.
 Open from 12pm-11pm Mon-Sat, 12pm-10.30pm Sundays.
 Click for map

 Along with No 22, this has been in recent years a regular Darlington CAMRA Pub of the Year.
 The Quaker House, 2 Mechanics Yard, off High Row, entrance next to Binns has a small real ale bar downstairs.
 For a good few years they’ve had a choice of 10 hand-pulls, including the Quaker Ghost Ale regular – the spirits don’t just come in bottles at this bar.
 This had a little wobble for a while but is now back to its best and it’s still a popular haunt (groan) for live bands and also for Supporters’ Club forum nights.
 11am-midnight Mon-Sat, 12pm-12 midnight Sunday.Click for map